Fusionmedstaff

 No. 3: You don’t dress the part

-You don't need to look like you're walking the red carpet but dressing professionally is pretty important.
-Regardless of whether you'll be in scrubs all day, or your potential employer allows jeans and casual dress code, toss on some business casual attire for your interview.
+You don't need to look like you're walking the red carpet, but dressing professionally is pretty important.
+Regardless of whether you'll be in scrubs all day or your potential employer allows jeans and a casual dress code, toss on some business casual attire for your interview.

-And before you start saying, "But why?!", the way you present yourself on the outside really reflects on who you are on the inside, both personally and professionally.
+Remember that the way you present yourself on the outside really reflects who you are on the inside, both personally and professionally.
 Employers will take notice.
 Dress nicely, add a little bit of your personality into the mix, and let them appreciate your pizazz!

 No. 4: You don’t prep ahead of time

 "So, what do you know about our company?"
 Uh oh.
 Did you forget some key info?
 Take the time to find out some important details about the place you're interviewing for and the main players involved ahead of time.
-Learn about company history, mission statement, different locations, and what different divisions are all located on company websites.
+Learn about company history, mission statement, different locations, and what different divisions are all located on the website.

 "So why are you leaving your current position?"